 sq km in 2000 compared to 1.6 sq km in 1900 - representing a 75% loss since the turn of the century.

-Aware of the impact of deforestation on the delicate Mt Kenya ecosystem, Africa Point has partnered with East Africa Wildlife Society's Tupande Pamoja Initiative to donate seedlings to be planted on the slopes of the mountain.
-Over the next two years, Africa Point and partners are targeting to plant a 100,000 trees on Mt Kenya.
+Aware of the impact of deforestation on the delicate ecosystem of Mt Kenya, Africa Point has partnered with Tupande Initiative to donate seedlings to

-Help Save Mt Kenya With a Facebook 'Like' Or 'Tweet'
+• Help Save Mt Kenya With a Facebook Like Or Tweet

-"Tupande Pamoja" is a Swahili phrase that means "Let's plant together".
-The Tupande Pamoja Initiative is a joint venture between the United Nations Environment Programme (UNEP), the East Africa Wildlife Society, Kenya
+• The Tupande Pamoja Initiative is a joint venture between the United Nations Environment Programme (UNEP), the East Africa Wildlife Society, Kenya

 Forests Working Group, Nature Kenya & Kenya Forest Service (KFS).
 All the seedlings will be planted on the Mt Kenya Forest Water Tower.